waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

         The fs.oss.buffer.dirs can be set to multiple paths.

--   Use RDS to save Druid metadata
+-   Use RDS to save E-MapReduce Druid metadata

-    Use the MySQL database on header-1 node to save Druid metadata.
+    Use the MySQL database on header-1 node to save E-MapReduce Druid metadata.
 You can also use the Alibaba Cloud RDS to save the metadata.

     The following uses RDS MySQL as an example to demonstrate the configuration.
 Before you configure it, make sure that:

     -   The RDS MySQL instance has been created.
-    -   A separate account has been created for Druid to access RDS MySQL \(root is not recommended \).
+    -   A separate account has been created for E-MapReduce Druid to access RDS MySQL \(root is not recommended \).
 This example uses account name druid and password druidpw.
     -   Create a separate MySQL database for Druid metadata.
 Suppose the database is called druiddb.
-    -   Make sure that account Druid has permission to access druiddb.
+    -   Make sure that account druid has permission to access druiddb.
-    In the E-MapReduce console, click Manage behind the Druid cluster you want to configure.
+    In the E-MapReduce console, click Manage behind the E-MapReduce Druid cluster you want to configure.
 Click the Druid service, and then select the **Configuration** tab to find the common.runtime configuration file.
 Click **Custom Configuration** to add the following three configuration items:

     -   druid.metadata.storage.connector.connectURI, where the value is: jdbc:mysql://rm-xxxxx.mysql.rds.aliyuncs.com:3306/druiddb
     -   druid.metadata.storage.connector.user, where the value is druid.